Download the notebook here! Interactive online version: colab

 This compares average outcomes between treated and control groups.
 When does this equal the ATE?

-Decomposing the Naive Estimator
+Decomposing the naive estimator

 We can decompose the naive estimator as follows: